Skip to Content

 Next steps

-• Monitor — record and graph your contracts’ balances, storage, and function outputs as they evolve on your Stagenet.
+• Track on-chain data — record and graph balances, storage variables, and function outputs as they evolve on your Stagenet.

 Last updated on